Zoran Ilic: Club career

 In Australia Ilic played as an attacking forward with St George where he won the 1987 National Soccer League Grand Final and was awarded the 1987 National Soccer League Player of the year.
 In the 1987 National Soccer League Youth League Ilic finished with 27 goals from 20 games and was awarded the National Soccer League Youth League Golden Boot and St George Youth League Player of the year.
-As a member of the 1991-92 Adelaide City National Soccer League team Ilic won the domestic double winning the 1991-92 National Soccer League title and National Soccer League Cup.
+As a member of the 1991–92 Adelaide City National Soccer League team Ilic won the domestic double winning the 1991–92 National Soccer League title and National Soccer League Cup.
 Between 1993 and 1995 Ilic had a spell with FK Jagodina in FR Yugoslavia.
 Ilic continued his playing career for close to a decade in the National Premier Leagues NSW predominantly with Canterbury-Marrickville until his retirement in 2006.

 International career

-Ilic represented Australia at Australia national under-20 soccer team level and won the Golden Boot award at the 1988 OFC U-20 Championship in Fiji, Ilic also played for the Australia national under-20 soccer team at the qualifiers for the 1989 FIFA World Youth Championship.
-Ilic represented Australia U-23 in the qualifiers for the 1992 Summer Olympics.
-Ilic also represented the Socceroos in a B International versus Czechoslovakia in 1991 scoring 2 goals for the Green and Gold at Lambert Park.
+Ilic represented Australia at Australia under-20 national team level and won the Golden Boot award at the 1988 OFC U-20 Championship in Fiji.
+He also played for the Australia U20 at the qualifiers for the 1989 FIFA World Youth Championship.
+Ilic represented the Australia U23 in the qualifiers for the 1992 Summer Olympics.
+Ilic also represented the Socceroos in a B International versus Czechoslovakia in 1991 scoring two goals for the Green and Gold at Lambert Park.